Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Details on Inference

 \subsection{Synthesizable Hit Expansion~}

-In the synthesizable hit expansion experiment, a search width of 12 and an exhaustiveness of 128 were used to collect 100 synthesizable analogs for each input molecule.
-The oracle function that computes the JNK3 inhibition score~\citep{huang2021therapeutics} was used as the goal-directed reward model that guides the search.
+In the synthesizable hit expansion experiment, The search width, exhaustiveness, the number of bidirectional cycle, and the number of Edit Bridge samples for cycle was set to 12, 128, 12, and 100, respectively.
+Up to 100 synthesizable analogs were collected for each input molecule.